klyed/hivesmartchain/docs/reference/state.md

 ## Structure

-Burrow stores its core state the `Forest` which is implemented as a merkle tree of commit objects for individual sub-trees thereby providing the state root hash.
+HiveSmartChain stores its core state the `Forest` which is implemented as a merkle tree of commit objects for individual sub-trees thereby providing the state root hash.
 Each tree in our forest is lazily loaded by prefix (i.e. initialized if it does not exist), returning a read/write tree.
 This contains immutable snapshots of its history for reading, as well as a mutable tree for accumulating state.
 All trees ultimately wrap [IAVL](https://github.com/tendermint/iavl), an (immutable) AVL+ library, persisted in [goleveldb](https://github.com/syndtr/goleveldb) - a key/value database.